 If you’re looking for a fun Indiana fall attraction for your family like Beasley’s but with fewer crowds, you may want to visit this farm north of Brownsburg.

 Hogan Farms offers a huge corn maze, pumpkin patch, petting zoo and hayrides through the end of October.
-If you try hard enough you might even be able to get a selfie with the farm’s resident llama.

 My final recommendation may seem to contrast the first four I have listed, but I have it here for a reason.
 Beginning the first weekend in October, the crows transform the historic Hendricks County Courthouse Square…scarecrows that is.